ok-kewei/ROS-Basics/README.md

 # ROS-Basics
-ROS Basics in 5 Days from Robot Ignite Academy
+ROS Basics in 5 Days from Robot Ignite Academy.
 The course covers the basics of ROS :
 - Publisher,
 - Subscriber,